Introduction to Python

 11. Packages

-In python we can create our own packages by creating a folder with the package name
+In Python we can create our own packages.
+To do this, we create a folder with the package name.

 !mkdir mi_paquete_de_python